Anomalous quantum glass of bosons in a random potential in two dimensions

+While $c=0$ in (\ref{kappaform}) may not hold strictly, the very small $\kappa(T \to 0)$ at the very least shows that the system is an anomalous BG, with exceedingly small (essentially undetectable) compressibility in a large part of the phase diagram.
+We here use the term MG because, as we will argue below, even if $c>0$ but small the physics behind the anomalous BG is very similar to a true MG.

-{\it Percolation scenario}---The form (\ref{kappaform}) can be understood heuristically using percolation theory: Consider an ensemble of SF domains below the percolation point.
-At $T=1/m^a$ all domains of sizes $s<m$ are effectively in their ground states and do not contribute to the compressibility.
-The exponent $a$ depends on the low-energy level spectrum of the SF domains, which may be affected by the domain shapes and boundaries.
+The form (\ref{kappaform}) of $\kappa(T)$ with $c=0$ can be understood heuristically as follows: Consider non-Mott domains below the percolation point inside an MI.
+At temperature $T$ there is some size $m$ such that for $T \alt m^{-a}$ all domains of size $s<m$ are effectively in their ground states and do not contribute to the compressibility.
+The exponent $a$ depends on the low-energy level spectrum of the domains, which should be related to the fractal nature of the domains.
 Domains with $s>m$ should contribute essentially independently of $T$ and $s$.
-The probability of a given site belonging to a domain with $s>m$ is $\propto {\rm exp}(-bm^c)$, where $c$ is known in classical percolation theory \cite{stauffer} but may be different in a quantum system.
-In terms of the unknown exponents $a$ and $c$ the compressibility due to SF domains is $\kappa \propto {\rm exp}(-bT^{-c/a})$, which is Eq.~(\ref{kappaform}) with $\alpha=c/a$.
+The probability of a site belonging to a domain of size $s>m$ is $\propto {\rm exp}(-dm^b)$, where $b$ can in principle be computed using classical percolation theory \cite{stauffer} (but may be different in a quantum system).
+In terms of the unknown exponents $a$ and $b$ the compressibility due to non-Mott domains is $\kappa \propto {\rm exp}(-dT^{-b/a})$, which is Eq.~(\ref{kappaform}) with $\alpha=b/a$.

-One might worry about the validity of this picture when the SF domains are not completely independent, being weakly coupled through the surrounding MI.
-However, since the SF is not percolating through the system, the level structure should not be affected beyond a broadening of the individual domain levels on a much smaller scale than the level spacing.
-It remains to be understood how $\alpha$ can depend on the BH model parameters.